oscarb/OpenMQTTGateway/docs/upload/portal.md

 * Set your MQTT Server password (optional)
 * Set your MQTT base topic if you need to change it (you must keep the / at the end) (default: home/)
 * Set your gateway name if you need to change it
-* Set your Over The Air password `ota_password`, this password is used for local and remote OTA - it is also the password being used for the WebUI login. (default: OTAPASSWORD)
+* Set your password, this password is used for local and remote OTA - it is also the password being used for the WebUI login. (default: OTAPASSWORD)

 * Click on save